Keydrain Calligan

-Keydrain Calligan (/kidʒrɪn/, born December 4, 2001) is an American professional football cornerback for the Tennessee Titans of the National Football League (NFL).
+Keydrain Calligan (/kidʒrɪn/, born December 4, 2001) is an American professional football cornerback.
 He played college football for the Louisiana–Monroe Warhawks, Jackson State Tigers, and Southeastern Louisiana Lions.
-Calligan was signed as an undrafted free agent by the Houston Texans in 2025.
+Calligan was signed as an undrafted free agent by the Houston Texans of the National Football League (NFL) in 2025.

 Early life

 Calligan was born December 4, 2001 in New Iberia, Louisiana.
 He attended Westgate High School in New Iberia, where he competed in football, basketball, and track and field.
 He won the state championship in the triple jump, was a two-time honorable mention to the all-state basketball team, and was a two-time all-district selection in football.

 College career

 Calligan began his college football career with the Louisiana–Monroe Warhawks.
 He appeared in two games in 2020 as a reserve safety before receiving a season waiver due to the COVID-19 pandemic.
 He played in all 12 games in 2021, primarily as a reserve nickelback and special teams player, recording five tackles.
 He recorded 40 tackles, one sack, and three pass breakups in 2022 while appearing in all 12 games.

 Calligan transferred to play for the Jackson State Tigers in 2023.
 He played in 10 games, recording 22 tackles, three pass breakups, and one interception.

 Calligan transferred again to play for the Southeastern Louisiana Lions in 2024.
 Appearing in all 12 games, he recorded 39 tackles, four pass breakups, one interception, and one forced fumble while starting at cornerback.
 He was named first-team All-Southland in 2024.